SenergyGroup/Browser_God/docs/Codex Prompts Submitted/Template Prompt.md

 * Map sliders to font size, padding, spacing, or animation timing.
 * Map dropdowns to layout or variant choices within the same style.
 * Map font pickers to the main typeface for names and messages.
-* Map image and sound inputs to optional decorative or feedback elements that do not change functionality.

 Do not change the structure of the custom fields object.
 You may adjust labels and default values to better fit STYLE_NAME.